HSF/hsf.github.io/_activities/visualization.md

 # Visualization

 The Visualization Working Group (WG) gathers experts, develeopers, users and all people from the HEP community interested in interactive data visualization and event displays.

 The WG has been started in October 2016 and it is convened by Riccardo Maria Bianchi (*University of Pittsburgh*).

 All are welcome to join the WG and participate!

 ## Goal

-The goal of the WG is to discover common approaches, foster collaboration among HEP experiments and groups, plan future software development and draft the guidelines for the future HEP visualization tools, with a view of 5-10 years.
+The goal of the WG is to discover common approaches, foster collaboration among HEP experiments and groups, plan future software development and developing common tools.

 ----